-As international competition intensifies, city governments are increasingly working to make sure their citizens have a high quality of life and making their cities attractive destinations for talent and jobs.
+As international competition intensifies, city governments are increasingly working to make sure their citizens have a high quality of life and make their cities attractive destinations for talent and jobs.
 The quality of services provided by cities plays an essential role in making a city desirable for both living in and working in.

 Automatization trends and IoT in municipal services

 The notion of smart cities has advanced from the initial focus on network and technology-enabled services in urban centers and the internet of things (IoT) to big data-based and digital empowerment urban governance.
 In smart cities, automation is evident from “smart parking” that enables drivers to reserve parking spots, to “smart water management” applications, where IoT help utilities monitor water, flows as a way of detecting water leaks, ruptured pipes and water shortage, to ”smart buildings” that are able to measure and validate energy efficiency in green buildings.
 The incorporation of wireless sensor technology, internet and infrastructure, and services offer cities the opportunity of delivering greater public value while at the same time safeguarding the environment.

 Personally, I see smart cities combining social and environmental benefits offered by digital technology.
-These make a city’s infrastructure more efficient and resilient or even develops new commercial services, like Airbnb and Uber.
+These make a city’s infrastructure more efficient and resilient or even develop new commercial services, like Airbnb and Uber.
 Public service in smart cities entails ensuring digital infrastructure is accessible to the residents of the city such that individuals and businesses are able to use them.
 There is no doubt, cities need to begin doing things differently because the challenges cities face in this century are unlike any other in the past.